OpenProteinAI/openprotein-docs/src/index.md

 # Data-Driven Protein Engineering

 OpenProtein.AI brings state-of-the-art machine learning and generative models to use in your protein engineering workflows.
-Our protein language models learn sequence-to-function relationships and allow you to build custom models for protein library design, constiant effect prediction and your broader engineering objectives.
+Our protein language models learn sequence-to-function relationships and allow you to build custom models for protein library design, variant effect prediction and your broader engineering objectives.

 Get started with OpenProtein.AI and discover functional protein sequences optimized to your specifications
 ```{=html}